Microbiome testing service uBiome puts its co-founders on administrative leave after FBI raid – TechCrunch

 The company’s board of directors have named John Rakow, currently the company’s general counsel, as its interim chairman and chief executive, the company said in a statement.

-Directors of the company are also conducting an independent investigation into the company’s billing practices which is being overseen by a special committee of the board.
+Directors of the company are also conducting an independent investigation into the company’s billing practices, which is being overseen by a special committee of the board.

 It was only last week that the FBI went to the company’s headquarters to search for documents related to an ongoing investigation.
 What’s at issue is the way that the company was billing insurers for the microbiome tests it was performing on customers.